The Surface Studio 2 is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

 - Photos: Microsoft’s new Surface Studio and 10 great alternatives

-Why Microsoft Surface Studio matters
+Why does Microsoft Surface Studio 2 matter?

 - Microsoft Event: New Surface Book, Studio sneak peek (ZDNet)